aje220/OptiMOBO/README.md

 # OptiMOBO
 Solve multi-objective optimisation problems using multi-objective bayesian optimisation (MOBO).

-This repo contains implementations of two MOBO methods.
-They are designed to solve minimisation problems with two or three objectives, constraints are not supported.
+This repo is a toolbox for solving expensive to evaluate multi-objective problems.
+It contains implementations of MOBO methods.
 The methods include:

 * **Mono-surrogate.** This uses a single model to optimise.
 Objective vectors are aggregated into a single scalar value and a Gaussian process is built upon the scalarised values.
 * **Multi-surrogate.** This method uses multiple models.
 One model for each objective.
 Multi-objective acquisition functions are used to identify new sample points.
+* **ParEGO.** A mono-surrogate method proposed in 2006.
+This uses evolutionary operators to converge.
+* **ParEGO-C1/C2.** Mono-surrogate methods that feature constraint handling.
+* **EMO.** Multi-surrogate method exploiting probability of improvement.
+* **KEEP.** Extension of ParEGO that includes a second surrogate model to improve selection of sample points.

-The two methods are written as two classes `MultiSurrogateOptimiser` and `MonoSurrogateOptimiser`.
+The methods are written as classes.
-They are designed to solve problems that inherit from the `Problem` class presented in the library [pymoo](https://pymoo.org/index.html).
+They are designed to solve problems that inherit from the `Problem` class.

 #### Examples
 The following code defines a bi-objective problem, MyProblem, and uses multi-surrogate Bayesian optimisation (utilising Tchebicheff aggregation as an acquisition function) to solve.